-As a born and bred Southern mama, there is nothing I love more than hosting a party!
-For my son’s second birthday, I was beyond thrilled when he requested a party centered around his favorite bedtime story, Peter Pan.
-I decided to create our own little backyard Neverland bash and it was truly magical.
-Come along and join us … second star on the right, and straight on til’ morning!
+As a Southern mama, I love nothing more than hosting a party.
+For my son’s second birthday, I was thrilled when he requested a party centered around his favorite bedtime story, “Peter Pan.”
+I created our own little backyard Neverland birthday bash, which was truly magical.
+Come along and join us … the second star on the right, and straight on til’ morning!

-We greeted our tiny guests with plenty of dress up options!
-All of these items were found on Amazon, making for favors that were not only cute, but convenient!
+We greeted our tiny guests with plenty of dress-up options!
+All of these items were found on Amazon, making for favors that were not only cute but convenient.

 Lost boys, pirates, fairies, and Peter Pan enjoyed a buffet of the birthday boy’s favorite things.
 Hook’s Pirates Booty, Peter Pan cake pops, Tiger Lily Teepee cookies, and Tic Toc Croc Nuggets.
 A local baker created the sweets for us, and, of course, Chick-fil-A nuggets are always a hit with the littles.
 (Extra tip: Did you know you can freeze Chick-fil-A party trays?
 Ask for instructions at pick-up if you ever need pre-purchase for a party.)

 Our paper printables and invitations were designed by a darling Etsy shop, Studio Ringo, and they tied together the details.
 After snacks, we had a pirate treasure dig.
 Anything the kids found, they got to keep.
 This sweet but simple party game was such a hit.
 Toddlers love to dig and enjoy finding the simple “treasures” like beads, coins, and trinkets we buried for them.
 A quick trip to Lowe’s for playground-grade sand and a galvanized tub is all you need to get started.